 For QA policies and procedures specific to each Donegal ETB Further Education and Training centre under the legacy agreements, please contact the centre in question directly.
 Contact details are available here

-Governance and Management of Quality Assurance: Roles and Responsibilities
+Governance and Management of Quality Assurance: Structures, Membership and Terms of Reference

-Donegal ETB currently uses a largely executive governance structure.
-Oversight of governance is currently provided primarily by the FET Senior Management team.
-The diagram below represents the current management and Governance structure within the ETB’s Further Education and Training service.
+Donegal ETB’s FET service uses a largely executive management structure.
+Strategic direction is currently provided primarily by the FET Senior Management team who in turn report into to the Director of FET.
+The diagram below represents the current management and governance structure within the ETB’s Further Education and Training service.

 The structure allows for the executive decision making capacity of the FET Senior Management Team to report into the Chief Executive/Director’s Forum.
 In turn The Chief Executive reports to the ETB board to update the board on developments within FET along with other matters.